adriano282/spring-cloud-contract-sample/README.md

 # Contracts

 The contracts are DSL files written in Groovy.
 They define the expected provider service return when a mapped request is received.
-It is covered REST API and Messages communication sample tests.
+It is covered HTTP Based and Messaging Based communication sample tests.

 # Other info